tjoyner/ofvioletsandlicorice/chapter14.md

 Daniel had told her they'd just arrived at the *Savona*, that Nicole was also there, and she had calmed down.
 "How's your daughter?" she'd asked.
 And he had rambled on about the intense perfume of the oleanders in Nice, on the colors of the rocks and the leaves of the trees of the Val Roya, on the unique arcades of Cuneo.

-But Amalia had cut him short, saying "Send him home afterwards.
+But Amalia had cut him short, saying "Send him home afterward.
 I'll be waiting for him."

 And now he and Nicole were in his room defending themselves from the celebrations of Flop.
-It was Silvio who reminded him, holding out a bowl of soup as they entered the room, that Flop was above waiting for them.
+It was Silvio who had reminded him, holding out a bowl of soup as they entered the room, that Flop was above waiting for them.
 Daniel had completely forgotten.
 <!-- Page 113 -->

 He opened the door of Nicole's room, then headed toward his.